Russia Pours In More Troops and Presses Attack in the East

 An explosion also rocked Kramatorsk, killing at least one person and wounding three, according to AP journalists at the scene.

 In Bashtanka, an unspecified number of people were wounded when Russian forces shelled the hospital, destroying the reception area and the dialysis unit, the head of the regional council, Hanna Zamazeeva, said on Facebook.
-Bashtanka is about 70 kilometers (40 miles) north of Mykolaiv, a southern city that regularly comes under Russian shelling.
+Bashtanka is about 40 miles north of Mykolaiv, a southern city that regularly comes under Russian shelling.

 Eyewitness accounts and reports from officials have given a broad picture of the extent of the Russian advance.
 But independent reporting in the parts of the Donbas held by Russian forces and separatists is severely limited, making it difficult to know what is happening in many places on the ground.